rsusik/boosting-exact-pattern-matching/README.md

    - 📄 `utils.py` - contains helper functions
    - 📄 `dataset-raw.pickle` - contains raw datasets with pattern searching times for all algorithms

-2. The second part is to prepare the dataset for machine learning and train machine learning models whose task is to predict the fastest algorithm for a given pattern.
+2. The second part is to prepare the dataset for machine learning and train models to predict the fastest algorithm for a given pattern.
    - 📄 `start_pred.py` - runs the tests (trainings and predictions)
-   - 📄 `datautils.py` - contains helper functions to process the data
+   - 📄 `datautils.py` - contains helper functions
    - 📄 `dataset-full.pickle` - processed dataset, prepared for machine learning
    - 📔 `dataset-full-notebook.ipynb` - jupyter notebook with results of exact pattern matching algorithms
    - 📄 `train_datasets.pickle` - train dataset